-On of the fathers decided to illustrate a counter argument.
+One of the fathers decided to illustrate a counterargument.
 He brought up the following scenario: “During class, I just changed my baby’s diaper.
 While I was changing it, she was holding the wipes.
 Now I come back to class: I can take the wipes away and risk my baby becoming upset or I can put my baby down and wait until she is done exploring the wipes and once they are down on the floor, pick the wipes up.
 What’s wrong with this scenario?”

 Here are a few ideas on why a parent should hold on to an item that is not a toy that the parent is planning to retrieve:

-- It will be a great opportunity for the child to learn about limits in a positive respective way.
+It will be a great opportunity for the child to learn about limits in a positive respective way.

 Saying all this, I also want to emphasize that house rules will be different in each household.
-For example, playing with tupperware can be a “yes” activity while they may not be accessible in another home.
+For example, playing with Tupperware can be a “yes” activity while they may not be accessible in another home.